-5 Key Farming Tips for Beginners
+11 Key Farming Tips for Beginners

 Asides from knowing the common agricultural problems and their solutions, if your farming business is going to thrive, there are some specific things that you absolutely must have.

 The good news is you can find out what they are in the post below.
 Some might even surprise you!
 Here are some key farming tips for total beginners.

 Of course, not just any old land will do either.
 You will need land that has soil rich in nutrients to become a successful farmer.

 Although it is always best to find a spot with good quality soil before you begin as there is only so much you can put back in.

 2. Time and dedication

 Another thing you will need to run a successful farm is time.
-This is because farming is labor-intensive work, that will have you up at the crack of dawn and working late into the night.
+This is because farming is labour-intensive work, that will have you up at the crack of dawn and working late into the night.

 Indeed, if you are in a stage of your life where being social, and partying is particularly important to you, running your own farm business may not be the option right now.